Surprising Ways Mixed Nuts Can Benefit Your Brain

 - Add pumpkin seeds to salads, oatmeal, rice, sweet potatoes, and quinoa for added flavor, fiber, and texture.

-- Add nuts and seeds—like pine nuts, sunflower seeds, chia seeds, and pumpkin seeds—to smoothies.
-These choices are great for their protein, fiber, and omega-3 nutrients.
+- Incorporate nuts and seeds—such as pine nuts, sunflower seeds, chia seeds, and pumpkin seeds—into smoothies.
+These choices are excellent sources of protein, fiber, and omega-3 nutrients.

-- Prepare your own trail mix with a blend of nuts and seeds and add the mix to yogurt or enjoy a handful as a snack.
+- Create your own trail mix by blending nuts and seeds, and then adding the mix to yogurt or enjoying a handful as a snack.

 Contact the clinic to learn more.

 Some people follow a specific diet to lose weight, while others follow a diet to lower blood pressure or improve heart health.
 However, there’s one diet that has the potential to provide all those benefits plus delay or reduce the onset of cognitive decline: The MIND diet.